SQream/sqream_docs/getting_started/client_drivers/python/index.rst

 SQLAlchemy Examples
 ========================
 SQLAlchemy is an **Object-Relational Mapper (ORM) for Python.
-When you install the SQream dialect (``pysqream-sqlalchemy``) you can use frameworks such as Pandas, TensorFlow, and Alembic to query SQream directly.
+When you install the SQream dialect (``pysqream-blue-sqlalchemy``) you can use frameworks such as Pandas, TensorFlow, and Alembic to query SQream directly.

 This section includes the following examples: